Ferase/OFFRestored/README_SoundInfo.md

 ## Sound Effects

-For best results, ensure your sound effects have a maximum ampitude of no more than **-19 dB**.
+For best results, ensure your sound effects have a maximum amplitude of no more than **-19 dB**.

 All sound effects used in the game can be found within the game's ASSETS files, specifically `OFF/OFF_Data/sharedassets1.assets`.